Note

 - To optimize outcome, use supported expressions in your queries so that incremental refresh strategy can be applied.

 - Incremental refresh is supported for append-only data.
-If the data includes deletions or updates, Fabric will perform a full refresh.
+If the data includes deletions or updates, Fabric performs a full refresh.

 - If you define data quality constraints in materialized lake view definition, incremental refresh respect and enforce those constraints during updates.